 The website below is a tool from the Russell group of universities about making the right choices.
 It tells you what you should study to access different degree courses by subject type.
 The Russell group is a group of 24 top universities including Oxford, Cambridge, York, Imperial College London, Cardiff, Manchester, Birmingham Nottingham and Warwick to name a few.

-Route 2 is the non ebacc route.
-This route gives students a little more flexibility to choose fewer academic qualifications and 1 more creative or vocational option.
-Students that follow this route must choose either French, Spanish, history or geography.
+Route 2 is the reduced Ebacc route.
+This route gives students a little more flexibilityto choose fewer academic qualifications and 1 more creative or vocational option.
+Students that follow this route must choose 1 of French, Spanish, history or geography.
 They then have 2 choices to choose other courses that they are interested in.
 If these students wish to study a language and a humanity to achieve the ebacc – they absolutely can!

 Creative courses in the arts offer skills that academic qualifications do not.
 As well as different assessment methods such as including coursework, the skills you will gain from these courses will be different to the ones gained in the Ebacc courses.
 I would encourage you to read the article on the link below before choosing your options.